igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 If the `title` parameter is omitted, it will default to the `YouTube Video` value.
 If you want to start playing a video from a specific point, provide the `start` parameter, whose value should be in seconds.
+In addition, the source URL for the video in question contains the `rel` parameter, which is set to `0`.
+This parameter determines whether the player should show related videos when the playback of the initial video ends.
+If set to `0`, no related videos will be shown.
+[Here](https://developers.google.com/youtube/player_parameters) you can read more on other supported YouTube player parameters.

 TODO: elaborate on rel param in the URL, and external CSS.